ChileBob/Yak/README.md

-# Yak : Ycash/Zcash payment detector &amp; messaging.
+# Yak : Ycash/Zcash Payment Detector

 ![Go on, call me Fluffy one more time!](https://github.com/ChileBob/Yak/blob/main/images/yak-600x473.png?raw=true)

-The client listens to ZMQ for raw transactions & broadcasts via a websocket echo server, it listens for new blocks & broadcasts confirmations for mined transactions.

-Any device can connect to the websocket server and receive BINARY, BASE64 or HEX data.
+- Ycash/Zcash clients connect to their full nodes via ZMQ & listen for raw transactions.
+- Raw shielded transactions that can be decrypted using viewkeys are sent for broadcast.
+- Transactions are considered confirmed when they are mined in a new block.

-This is a proof of concept and probably a REALLY BAD IDEA - use with caution.
+This is a proof of concept and possibly a REALLY BAD IDEA - use with caution.

 # Current Status